Want to know how to make a game? Check out this development guide explaining a step-by-step process to create a game from scratch.

 If you have also used animations, then apply them to characters or objects within the game engine.
 Implement triggers that open specific animations based on in-game conditions.

-In game development, the Testing and Quality Assurance (QA) stage is crucial for making sure the final product meets high standards.
+In developing a game, the testing and quality assurance (QA) stage is crucial for making sure the final product meets high standards.
 This phase involves a careful examination of the game, checking everything from its core mechanics to user interfaces.

 Functional testing finds and fixes bugs, performance testing evaluates how the game responds in different conditions, and user experience testing gathers feedback on controls and accessibility.